KQM-git/TCL/docs/combat-mechanics/elemental-effects/elemental-gauge-theory.md

 ## Character Elemental Gauge Application

-Each character has a set amount of elemental gauge applied by each individual attack or skill.
+Each character has a set amount of elemental gauge applied by each individual attack or Skill.
 A full list of character skills and their corresponding elemental gauges can be found below:
 <Card item={require('../../resources/compendiums/elemental-gauges.md')} />

 ## Decay Rate